ParadigmHyperloop/hyperloop/README.md

 automatically.
 Whenever you open a pull request, a build will be triggered and a link to the results will be attached to the PR.

-Before you checkin code, run the following to catch any errors before the Jenkins server catches them
+Before you checkin code, run the following to catch errors before the Jenkins server catches them

 ```